bangle-io/bangle-io-help/docs/Getting Started.md

 > :keyboard: Command Palette can be triggered by pressing `Command-Shift-p` on mac, `Ctrl-Shift-P` on windows, `Command-O` mac Firefox,  `Ctrl-O` windows Firefox.

 You can either search for a command or scroll through the list.
-We want to run the the `New workspace` command as shown below:
+We want to run the`New workspace` command as shown below:

 ![](/assets/images/image-2021-05-18-23-53-04-138.png)

-Once executed select one of the following option:
+Once executed select one of the following options:

 - **Your computer**: This option allows bangle to open a directory in your computer, ideally have markdown notes.
 Note: It is currently only available in Chrome and Edge browsers.